Rolling your own Redux with React Hooks and Context

 What are React Hooks?

-Hooks are a proposed React feature which allow one to add stateful or side effect-orientated logic to functional — otherwise stateless — components.
+Hooks are a React feature which allow one to add stateful or side effect-orientated logic to functional — otherwise stateless — components.
 Rather than get wordy on y’all, allow me to illustrate this with an example, using the built-in

 Compare this with the instance-backed, class-driven approach: